Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 • resolve upon the liability of the directors and the members of the Board of Statutory Auditors;

-• resolve upon those matters reserved by law to the Shareholders’ Meeting as well as on the authorizations that might be required according to the articles of association with respect to the specific activities to be carried out by the directors, without prejudice, in any case, to their liability; and
+• resolve upon those matters reserved by law to the Shareholders' Meeting as well as on the authorisations that might be required according to the Articles of Association with respect to the specific activities to be carried out by the directors, without prejudice, in any case, to their liability; and

-• approve the Shareholders Meeting’s regulation, if any.
+• approve the Shareholders Meeting's regulation (i.e. the document controlling the voting and discussion procedures of the meeting), if any.

-2. The extraordinary Shareholders’ Meeting of a S.p.A. is entrusted, inter alia, with the powers to amend the articles of association, to resolve upon the appointment and replacement of, and to grant powers to, the liquidators and any other matter expressly attributed to them by law.
+The extraordinary Shareholders' Meeting of a S.p.A. is entrusted, inter alia, with the powers to amend the Articles of Association, to resolve upon the appointment and replacement of, and to grant powers to, the liquidators and any other matter expressly attributed to them by law.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-As to the ordinary Shareholders’ Meetings, the quorum is reached with the attendance of a number of shareholders, representing at least the half of the company’s corporate capital (i.e., constitutive quorum).
-The resolutions are taken by absolute majority (50%+1), unless otherwise provided for by the articles of association (i.e., deliberative quorum), which may require a higher quorum.
-As to the extraordinary Shareholders’ Meetings, the law does not expressly provide for a constitutive quorum.
-Furthermore, with regard to the deliberative quorum, the meeting validly resolves with a majority of more than half of the corporate capital, unless otherwise provided for by the articles of association, which may require higher majorities.
+• For an extraordinary Shareholders' Meetings, the law does not expressly provide for a constitutive quorum.
+Furthermore, with regard to the deliberative quorum, the meeting may validly act with a majority of more than half of the corporate capital, unless otherwise provided for by the Articles of Association, which may require higher majorities.

-The ordinary Shareholders’ Meeting is legally established regardless of whatsoever part of the corporate capital is represented and validly resolves with the absolute majority, unless otherwise provided for by the articles of association, which may require higher majorities, except for resolutions concerning the approval of the yearly financial statements and the appointment and dismissal of directors.
+• The second ordinary Shareholders' Meeting is established regardless of what portion of the corporate capital is represented and validly resolves with the absolute majority (50%+1) of the votes represented at the meeting, unless otherwise provided for by the Articles of Association, which may require higher majorities, except for resolutions concerning the approval of the yearly financial statements and the appointment and dismissal of directors.

-The extraordinary Shareholders’ Meeting is legally established with the attendance of more than 1/3 of the corporate capital and resolves with the favorable vote of at least 2/3rd of the corporate capital represented in the meeting.
-The articles of association may require higher majorities.
+• The extraordinary Shareholders' Meeting is legally established with the attendance of more than one-third of the corporate capital and resolves with the favourable vote of at least two-thirds of the corporate capital represented in the meeting.
+The Articles of Association may require higher majorities.

-For special resolutions concerning the modification of the corporate scope and type, the anticipated winding up and the prorogation etc., the deliberative quorum is more than 1/3rd of the corporate capital.
+• For special resolutions concerning matters such as modification of the corporate scope and type, an anticipated winding up and prorogation, etc., the deliberative quorum is more than one-third of the corporate capital.

-With regard to any calls subsequent to the second one, special provisions apply.
+With respect to any calls subsequent to the second one, special provisions apply.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-There are no special governance regimes applicable depending on the company’s size.
+Special governance regimes depend on the company's size.

-However, specific governance regimes may be required by the applicable special laws with respect to (i) publicly held companies or (ii) companies pursuing a certain corporate purpose (e.g., insurance companies or banks).
+Specific governance regimes may be required for (i) publicly held companies or (ii) companies pursuing a certain corporate purpose (e.g. insurance companies or banks).

-Special governance regimes may also apply to listed companies that are invited to comply, on a voluntary basis, with the Self-ruling Code (“Codice di autodisciplina”) adopted by the national competent authority, according to which, by way of an example, they shall appoint an “adequate” number of independent non-executive directors (usually two) and create several internal committees charged with specific management or controlling tasks.
+Special governance regimes may also apply to listed companies that are invited to comply, on a voluntary basis, with the Self-ruling Code (Codice di autodisciplina) adopted by the national competent authority.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The (adopted) financial statements must be filed with the Companies’ Registry.
+The (approved) financial statements must be then filed with the Companies' Registry.

 Is the entity permitted to determine its own financial year?